xialab2016/promote_queries/Patient-Reported Outcomes/READMe.md

       2 = had sufficient data to assess, sustained PDDS decrease (disability improvement) NA = did not have sufficient PDDS data to assess

+33. Relapse Outcome

+    Version 1: 2024-06-05

+    Finds relapse outcomes (N relapses, annualized relapse rate, time to first relapse) for whatever participant list you enter

+    Input: CombinedData (this is the file name you'll see in the code, you can change it to whatever participant list you need.
+It needs to include id_participant, relapse date, relapse type, and clinical demographic data (dob, date MS dx))

+    Output: Generates N relapses, annualized relapse rate, and time to first relapse for all entered participants, exports a CSV file containing all three relapse outcomes